Blackberry Sage Moscow Mules

 - 3-5 muddled Blackberries per cup

-- 5 oz Thai Wheat Spicy Lemongrass Ginger beer
+- 5 oz Thai Wheat Spicy Lemongrass Ginger beer, (any Ginger Beer will work)

 - 2 oz Sage Simple Syrup (recipe below)